 “This new ability to explore matter at atomic scale pressures, where extrapolations of earlier shock and static data become unreliable, provides new constraints for dense matter theories and planet evolution models,” said Rip Collins, another Lawrence Livermore physicist on the team.

 The data described in this work are among the first tests for predictions made in the early days of quantum mechanics, more than 80 years ago, which are routinely used to describe matter at the center of planets and stars.
-While agreement between these new data and theory are good, there are important differences discovered, suggesting potential hidden treasures in the properties of diamond compressed to such extremes.
+While agreement between these new data and theory is good, there are important differences discovered, suggesting potential hidden treasures in the properties of diamond compressed to such extremes.
 Future experiments on NIF are focused on further unlocking these mysteries.